20excal07/WidescreenCropZoom/README.md

-# 16x9cropZoomTo16x10
+# WidescreenCropZoom
-A PowerShell script to zoom locked 16:9 games to fit onto a 16:10 display.
+A PowerShell script to crop-zoom games that are locked to a wider aspect ratio than your current display.
 It uses Windows Magnifier to achieve the effect, and then launches whatever game this script is modified to launch.
 The mouse cursor is temporarily locked to the center of the display to ensure a perfectly-centered zoom.
+The script only works if the game's aspect ratio is wider than your display's (usually 16:9).

 ## Instructions
   - Save the script somewhere.